OAGi/Score/docs/user_guide/index.rst

 1. First, log in as an OAGIS developer.
 There is a default account with username and password = ‘oagis’ and ‘oagis’.

-2. On the top menu, click the “Admin” menu.
+2. On the top menu, click the "Admin" menu.

-3. Click “Accounts” from the drop-down list.
+3. Click "Accounts" from the drop-down list.

-4. Click “New Account” button.
+4. Click "New Account" button.

-5. On the “Create Account” page, fill out the following fields:
+5. On the "Create Account" page, fill out the following fields:

    1. *Login ID*, which is the username of the account (it cannot be changed after the account is created) (Mandatory).